 Liverpool takes the crown for the highest rental yields in the UK.
 The L1 postcode can reach as high as 10% and other Liverpool postcodes can make worthwhile investment locations with yields between 5-7%.
 As well as home to a large student population, which can present lucrative opportunities for landlords to make a profit, decent properties can be had with a £50k budget with strong potential for capital gains as the city undergoes an exciting period of regeneration.
 Read more about the reasons to invest in property in Liverpool.

-One of the UK’s most exciting rental markets, the average house price in Leeds currently stands at £178,735 and house prices and rents are set to grow 19.9% and 18.8%, respectively by 2022, placing the city second only to Manchester in terms of house price growth expectations.
+One of the UK’s most exciting rental markets, the average house price in Leeds currently stands at £267,740.
+Additionally, house prices and rents will grow 19.9% and 18.8%, respectively.
+This will place the city second only to Manchester in terms of house price growth expectations.
 Leeds presents landlords with attractive yields, too, with average yields sitting at around 4.29 %.

 Here are 10 reasons to consider an investment property in Leeds.

 Away from the bigger cities, Bradford is a hidden gem offering growth potential, relatively cheap property, high tenant demand and strong yields.
 Bradford was named in the top 10 best buy-to-let areas in the UK, and some properties in the BD1 area can offer between 8 – 10% rental yields.
 Read more about why Bradford can make a good property investment destination.